 - Readers should stop every few lines and make sure they understand what they’ve read

-- Readers should have pencil and paper handy both to take notes, to draw graphs, to work through some of the examples.
+- Readers should have a pencil and paper handy both to take notes, to draw graphs, to work through some of the examples.

 - Math books contain examples to help the reader understand what’s going on; so readers should work (i.e. with paper and pencil) through the examples.